bcgov/wps-research/data/bill/batch_fire_mapping_web/README.md

 ### Navigation

 - **Prev / Next** buttons move through fires in the current filtered/sorted order without returning to the list.
+Works across browser tabs and bookmarked URLs (navigation order is stored in `localStorage`).
 - **Back to fire list** preserves your filters.

 ### GPU queue